paulkasidit/jacket_api/README.md

    ```
    Doorkeeper::Application.find_by(name: "Admin").secret
   ```

-*This token is provided for you when you seed the database, there is no need to create/request a new one.
+* This token is provided for you when you seed the database, there is no need to create/request a new one.
 Run the command as is.

-4. POST -> this request with the above mentioned params.
-If it is successful, information about the token will be returned (expiry date, etc.).

 ## Using the API